ion-g-ion/MAVLinkMCP/README.md

 # MAVLink MCP Server

-This repository contains a Python-based Model Context Protocol (MCP) server for interacting with MAVLink-enabled devices.
-The server is designed to facilitate communication and control of drones or other MAVLink-compatible systems.
+This repository contains a Python-based Model Context Protocol (MCP) server for interacting with MAVLink-enabled devices, such as drones running PX4 software.

-## Features

-- **MCP Protocol**: Implements the MCP protocol for standardized communication.
-- **MAVLink Integration**: Supports MAVLink for drone communication.
-- **Configurable**: Uses YAML configuration files for easy customization.
-- **Logging**: Provides robust logging for debugging and monitoring.

 ## Prerequisites

 - Python 3.10 or higher
-- Linux operating system (recommended for compatibility)

 ## Installation